esheldon/great3-config/README.md

     * exp with psf ngauss 3 more burnin slightly tighter flat priors run-rgc-05
     * edg i4 using 04 as expand shear and deep03 for priors

-- rgc-deep03 exp
+- rgc-deep04 exp
-    - using cosmos g prior
+    - using cosmos g prior, all the rest is the same

 run-cgc
 ---------